 Lung surgery - dischargeThoracotomy - discharge; Lung tissue removal - discharge; Pneumonectomy - discharge; Lobectomy - discharge; Lung biopsy - discharge; Thoracoscopy - discharge; Video-assisted thoracoscopic surgery - discharge; VATS - discharge

 You had surgery to treat a lung condition.
 Now that you're going home, follow your health care provider's instructions on how to care for yourself at home while you heal.
+Use the information below as a reminder.

 When You're in the Hospital